Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Discussion

 \subsubsection{Enabling Fine-Grained Specification through Concrete Examples}

 A significant advantage reported by participants was the ability to define nuanced, domain-specific policies by directly interacting with concrete data examples.
 This was particularly crucial for ambiguous tasks like content moderation, where abstract guidelines often fail to capture real-world complexities.
 By reviewing and labeling diverse examples, participants could more easily identify and articulate the subtle boundaries of their criteria.
-One participant noted how this process helped them refine their standards: \textit{``By creating a diverse test set for `Bad' items where the boundary was ambiguous, I was able to consider more detailed criteria.''}
+One participant noted how this process helped them refine their standards: \textit{``By creating a diverse test set for `Incorrect' items where the boundary was ambiguous, I was able to consider more detailed criteria.''}

 This hands-on approach, grounded in tangible data, transformed the abstract task of policy-making into a more manageable and effective process.
-Another participant confirmed this, stating: \textit{``Seeing diverse expressions [of criticism] that I could encounter in real life with my own eyes was very helpful in setting more detailed standards for the acceptable level of criticism.''}
+Another participant confirmed this, stating: \textit{``Seeing diverse expressions [of criticism] that I could encounter in real life with my own eyes was very helpful in setting more detailed standards for the acceptable level of criticism.''} This aligns with Policy Maps~\cite{lam2025policy}, which showed that surveying concrete cases helps designers define custom regions in the space of model behavior.